-- Assumption of responsibility in keeping classroom in order and laboratory materials properly utilized and stored. - Students are expected to be thoroughly prepared for class.
+1 Assumption of responsibility in keeping classroom in order and laboratory materials properly utilized and stored.

+2 Students are expected to be thoroughly prepared for class.
 Students are expected to read and study assigned readings in text and course syllabus prior to coming to class.
 Students are expected to bring all materials necessary to effectively participate or those specifically designated by the instructor to class or lab.

-- Professional work habits also include: being on time for class and staying until class is dismissed; being courteous in lecture and lab by refraining from chatter or other distracting behaviors; turning off all electronic devices that are not critical for formal classroom activities; not reading other material during class; meeting deadlines; arranging with instructor or peer to get handouts or announcements if unable to attend class; arranging with the instructor in advance if unable to meet scheduled tests and assignments. - Professional attire in lectures and labs when there are guests, in all clinics and site visits. - o Clean long khaki or black pants that remain fitted when moving and bending. - Collared, adequately fitting shirt that is neither clingy nor revealing and remains discretely tucked into pants when reaching and moving.
-No T-shirts. - o Clean, closed toe shoes with adequate base of support. - o Jewelry & make-up kept to a minimum.
+3 Professional work habits also include: being on time for class and staying until class is dismissed; being courteous in lecture and lab by refraining from chatter or other distracting behaviors; Cell phones must be placed on vibrate or silence and answered outside of the classroom; not reading other material during class; meeting deadlines; arranging with instructor or peer to get handouts or announcements if unable to attend class; arranging with the instructor in advance if unable to meet scheduled tests and assignments.

+4 Professional attire in lectures and labs when there are guests, in all clinics and site visits.

+5 Clean long khaki or black pants that remain fitted when moving and bending.

+6 Collared, adequately fitting shirt that is neither clingy nor revealing and remains discretely tucked into pants when reaching and moving.
+No T-shirts.

+7 Clean, closed toe shoes with adequate base of support.

+8 Jewelry & make-up kept to a minimum.
 No hats.
 No fragrances.
-Tattoos must be covered. - Lecture notes and/or Power Point slides are provided solely at the discretion of the presenter.
-Regardless of the provision of lecture notes/Power Point slides, students are responsible for all materials assigned and covered in class, labs, and site visits. - Laptops/Tablets: Laptops/tablets may be used in class for taking notes, viewing slides, or accessing websites associated with ongoing class activities.
+Tattoos must be covered.

+9 Lecture notes and/or Power Point slides are provided solely at the discretion of the presenter.
+Regardless of the provision of lecture notes/Power Point slides, students are responsible for all materials assigned and covered in class, labs, and site visits.

+10 Laptops/Tablets: Laptops/tablets may be used in class for taking notes, viewing slides, or accessing websites associated with ongoing class activities.
 Students are not allowed to use laptops/tablets in class for any other reason.
 Topic instructors may further limit or prohibit the use of laptop/tablet used during their presentations.

+Policies related to attendance, make up work and exams:

+Attendance to program and course activities is required.
+For a review of the OTD Attendance policies and documentation requirements see the OTD Student Handbook.
+Emergency issues will be handled on an individual basis.

+All faculty are bound by the UF policy for excused absences.
+For information regarding the UF Attendance Policy see the Registrar website for additional details: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspxte .